gopiashokan/Healthcare-Data-Analysis-using-PowerBI/README.md

    - **Department Referrals:** General Practice and Orthopedics patients account for **30.75%**, while other departments, including Physiotherapy and Cardiology, represent **10.64%**.
 Notably, non-referred patients constitute a substantial **58.67%** of total visitors.

-   - **Admin Flag Distribution:** **50.04%** of visitors are fully registered patients, suggesting that the remaining **49.96%** are likely visitors or individuals not yet registered for treatment.
-This highlights the need for effective patient registration processes.
+   - **Admin Flag Distribution:** **50.04%** of visitors are fully registered patients, while **49.96%** are either visitors or individuals not registered for treatment.
+This indicates a significant portion of the hospital's traffic consists of non-registered individuals.

 <br />